 4. Keep sight lines unobstructed.

-5. Use mirrors to enhance a sense of space.
+5. Use art and mirrors to enhance the sense of space.

 8. Use pocket doors.

 Another graceful detail worth noting: The living room’s built-in bookshelves turn the corner and continue in the bedroom.
 The shelves, which are painted a Farrow & Ball taupe, are evenly spaced and sized to fit the owner’s literature collection; his art books go in the living room niche.

 9. Splurge on luxe materials in the tiniest space.

 Take a look at another Philippe Harden small-space design, The Perfect Paris Pied-à-Terre, Ikea Kitchen Included.